Designed self-assembly of programmable colloidal atom-electron equivalents: Methods

-where $M_i$ and $Q_{ij}$ are total numbers of EEs in the adsorbed state $\mathcal{A}_i$ and bridging state $\mathcal{B}_{ij}$, respectively, and the constant indicates the reference to different configurations of PAEs.
-We notice that Eq.~\ref{eq:constrain} can be numerically solved, and $M_i$ and $Q_{ij}$ in Eq.~\ref{eq:F_att} are in closed forms for arbitrary $\lambda$ (see SM Sec.~I~\cite{supinfo2}).
+where $M_i$ and $Q_{ij}$ are the total numbers of EEs in the adsorbed state $\mathcal{A}_i$ and bridging state $\mathcal{B}_{ij}$, respectively, and the constant indicates the reference to different configurations of PAEs. \rt{Similarly, the free energy of EEs for isolated PAE configurations $\beta F_{\rm att}'$ is derived in Supplementary Material Sec.~II.C.} We notice that Eq.~\ref{eq:constrain} can be numerically solved, and $M_i$ and $Q_{ij}$ in Eq.~\ref{eq:F_att} are in closed forms for arbitrary $\lambda$ (see Supplementary Material Sec.~II.B~\cite{supinfo2}). \rt{With the system consisting of $N$ particles, we obtain a set of $N$-element self-consistent equation with variables $(\bar{n}_1, \bar{n}_2, \cdots, \bar{n}_N)$ from Eq.~\ref{eq:constrain}, which can be numerically solved by fixed-point iteration.
+In Supplementary Material Sec.~II.F, we prove that there exists a unique solution $\{ \bar{n}_i \} $ for $0 \leq \bar{n}_i \leq n_i$~\cite{supinfo2}).} We note that when the EE is heterogeneously bivalent, i.e., $\lambda = 1$, the free energy can be simplified as